Is Esports a Sport?

 Global Audience Massive online viewership; global tournaments attract millions of viewers Large fan base worldwide, especially in major sports like football

-Generally, the similarity between Esports and every traditional sport is that both promote healthy and fair competitions between players with rules and regulations that guide their gameplay.
-As for the difference between them, the primary point is that esports doesn’t require physical exertion, unlike the other traditional options.
+Generally, the similarity between it and every traditional sport is that both promote healthy and fair competitions between players with rules and regulations that guide their gameplay.
+As for the difference between them, the primary point is that it doesn’t require physical exertion, unlike the other traditional options.

 In the end, until we get official confirmation, the verdict’s still out.